 The philosophy, vision and spirit of Dom Pérignon are incarnated in his Manifesto, a document which explains the ten basic principles guiding winemaking at the House.
 Dom Pérignon can only be a vintage and blended.
 Each year, the Chef de Cave reinvents the House style with different grapes, creating a unique vintage, a perfect balance between the expression of Dom Pérignon and the expression of the vintage itself.
 It is made using a subtle blend of two grape varieties – Pinot Noir and Chardonnay – which are taken from the very best vineyards in Champagne.
 The wines owe their complexity to the slow ripening of the grapes, which conserves freshness while revealing new aromas and new textures with the passing of time.
 These aromas, which develop in the wines as they are protected from oxygen during the aging process, guarantee exceptional cellaring potential and a characteristic minerality which is an aromatic signature of the House.

 Nestled in the heart of Champagne on a hillside overlooking the Marne Valley, the former Benedectine Abbey of Hautvillers is Dom Pérignon’s historic birthplace.
 It was founded in around 650 by Saint Nivard, the Archbishop of Reims.
 It was destroyed and rebuilt on several occasions, but finally rose from its ashes in the 16th century with the help of Catherine de Médicis.

 It was in this exceptional place that Dom Pierre Pérignon pursued his ambition to create the “best wine in the world” for 47 years.
-Today, the heritage of the Abbey, whose cloister was restored in 2012, is a source of inspiration for Richard Geoffroy.

 - 47 number of years Dom Pierre Pérignon spent making Champagne